-If your goal is to grow your passive income, then seller financing are an AMAZING way to achieve it!
+If your goal is to grow your passive income, then seller financing is an AMAZING way to achieve it!
 But, maybe you don’t know how to ask for seller financing.
 Well, buckle up, baby.

 I’m going to walk you through step-by-step how to make an offer with seller financing to keep your seller interested in the deal.